lu22do/docpad-technical-doc-boilerplate/src/render/pages/guides/hadg.html.md

 simply becomes the selected UTF-8 character string (whitespace included).

-### How to use OpenTV WebKit Web Inspector
+### How to use XXXX WebKit Web Inspector

-OpenTV 5.1.3 and OpenTV 5.1.4 use different Web Inspector backends.
+XXXX.1.3 and XXXX.1.4 use different Web Inspector backends.

-In OpenTV 5.1.3, the Web Inspector is similar to Chrome, with a few limitations.
-In OpenTV 5.1.4, the Web Inspector is similar to Safari (refer to \[OpenTV 5.1.4\] How to use OpenTV WebKit Web Inspector for details).
+In XXXX.1.3, the Web Inspector is similar to Chrome, with a few limitations.
+In XXXX.1.4, the Web Inspector is similar to Safari (refer to \[XXXX.1.4\] How to use XXXX WebKit Web Inspector for details).

-The OpenTV 5.1.3 WebKit may be built to enable the WebKit Remote Inspector.
-Once OpenTV WebKit is running on a target (at IP x.x.x.x), point your desktop browser to x.x.x.x:2999 and wait for it to load.
+The XXXX.1.3 WebKit may be built to enable the WebKit Remote Inspector.
+Once XXXX WebKit is running on a target (at IP x.x.x.x), point your desktop browser to x.x.x.x:2999 and wait for it to load.

 Element attributes may be edited within the inspector view and the